carlosasj/ng-checkall/README.md

 ## Common issues

-* Programatically setting the `checkAll` model will **not** mark all the checkboxes.
+* Programmatically setting the `checkAll` model will **not** mark all the checkboxes.
 Instead, prefer iterate over your items and marking all of them as `checked` (and then the `checkAll` model will be automatically marked)

-* Right now, one container will handle all the checkboxes inside it, so it will **not** work properly if you have a Table where each column shuld be a container with it's own `checkAll` and `checkOne` set of directives.
+* Right now, one container will handle all the checkboxes inside it, so it will **not** work properly if you have a Table where each column should be a container with its own `checkAll` and `checkOne` set of directives.

 ## Development server